Where is my refund of Wisconsin tax?

 Deductions: Keep purchase journals, purchase invoices, check registers, cancelled checks, bank statements, and other documents to verify expenses claimed on your returns.

 Generally, you must keep your tax records at least until the statute of limitations expires for the tax return on which any of those items of income, deductions, apportionment percentages or credits appear.
-Usually this is 4 years from the due date of the return or the date filed, whichever is later.
+Usually this is 4 to 7 years from the due date of the return, or the date filed, whichever is later.

 There are times you should keep records longer: